zax-xyz/Twitch-FkPyramids/README.md

 # FkPyramids
 Twitch bot coded in Python to automatically block pyramids after the third message

-This script uses socket to connect to Twitch's chat IRC server, detects when someone is attempting a pyramid, and blocks it after the third stage.
+This script uses socket to connect to Twitch's chat IRC server, detects when someone is attempting a pyramid, and blocks it after the third message (or calls them out for doing a 2-tier pyramid which only lasts 3 messages).

+This also commands with a command to automate its own pyramid within a fraction of a second which is nearly impossible to stop, along with other useless commands/functionality.

 ## Requirements
 * Python 3.6+